INFP vs. INFJ: What Are the Differences?

 Freedom is also incredibly important to INFPs, as they love independent workplaces with some light structure to help keep them on track.
 High stress, rat-race style workplaces aren’t going to suit Mediators well.

-Advocates are very similar to Mediators in their need to work in roles that align with their principles and personal values.
+Counselors are very similar to Mediators in their need to work in roles that align with their principles and personal values.
 For INFJs, finding a job where they feel like they’re making a difference and really connecting with others is key.
-This need to help others means that Advocates tend to gravitate towards careers in healthcare, social work, counselling and teaching.
+This need to help others means that Counselors tend to gravitate towards careers in healthcare, social work, counselling and teaching.